catinprogress/SOFT3202/A1/URS.md

   - The tool must support time-based filtering for displaying a personal contribution ranking over a specific project phase.
 * **Main Flow**:
   - The SE logs in to tool using their GitHub Credentials
-  - The SE selects a Github repository by entering a URL and specific time period to filter results by (e.g last week, last month, last year)
+  - The SE selects a Github repository by entering a URL, their name and specific time period to filter results by (e.g last week, last month, last year)
   - The tool fetches and processes the contribution data.
   - The system displays a personal dashboard displaying the SE's contributor ranking for the selected time period, based on their commit count.
 * **Alternative Flow (1)**: API rate limit exceeded
   - The Software Engineer is told that they cannot access the repository due to rate limit.
 * **Alternative Flow (2)**: Private organization
   - The Software Engineer is told that they cannot access the organization due to access restrictions.
-* **Alternative Flow (3)**: Empty repository is selected
+* **Alternative Flow (3)**: Empty repository
-  - The Software Engineer is told that there is no contribution data available.
-* **Alternative Flow (4)**: No contribution data for specified time period
-  - The Software Engineer is told that there is no contribution data available for the specified time period.
+  - The Software Engineer is told that there is no contribution data available either for selected repository or time period.
-* **Alternative Flow (5)**: No user contributions found for selected repository
+* **Alternative Flow (4)**: No user contributions found for non-empty repository.
   - The Software Engineer is told that there is no user contribution data available.
-* **Alternative Flow (6)**: No user contributions found for selected time period
-  - The Software Engineer is told that there is no user contribution data available for the specified time period.
-* **Alternative Flow (7)**: Invalid GitHub URL is entered
-  - The Software Engineer is told that the GitHub URL they have provided doesn't exist.
 * **Post conditions**:
   - The Software Engineer's specific contributor ranking for the specified time period is displayed.